About Legal Aid Ontario

 May 25, 2004 - July 18, 2015

-Aly N. Alibhai is a lawyer by profession and is currently engaged in consulting work in the areas of governance, social innovation and the not-for-profit sector.
-Previously, he was Senior Counsel with the Department of Justice, Canada and began his public service career in Ottawa as a Senior Policy Advisor to the Solicitor General of Canada.
-Mr. Alibhai served his articles as a law clerk to the Chief Justice of Ontario and the Justices of the Court of Appeal for Ontario, following which he practiced civil litigation as an associate lawyer with the Toronto office of Fasken Martineau LL.P.
-He obtained a Bachelor of Commerce (B.Comm.) degree from the Sauder School of Business at the University of British Columbia in 1987 and a Juris Doctor (J.D.) degree from the University of Windsor in 1990, and was called to the Bar of Ontario in 1992.
-Mr. Alibhai is very actively involved in the community and has served in the past as a member of the Board of Directors of a number of organizations including the Queensway Carleton Hospital Foundation, the Ottawa Public Library, the Children’s Hospital of Eastern Ontario Foundation, the John Howard Society of Ottawa, FOCUS Humanitarian Assistance Canada and Joan of Arc Academy.
-He has also served as a member of the Dean's Advisory Council for Osgoode Hall Law School and as a member of the Organizing Committee for the Raoul Wallenberg International Human Rights Symposium.
-For many years, he served as an instructor for the Public Law segment of the Law Society of Upper Canada's Bar Admission Course.
+Aly N. Alibhai is a lawyer by profession and currently serves as the Director of Lands, Resources and Consultations with the Métis Nation of Ontario.
+Previously, he worked as a lawyer and manager in the Government of Canada and began his public service career as a Senior Policy Advisor to the Solicitor General of Canada.
+Mr. Alibhai served his articles as a Law Clerk to the Chief Justice of Ontario and the Justices of the Court of Appeal for Ontario, following which he practiced civil litigation as an associate lawyer with the Toronto offices of Fasken Martineau LL.P.
+He has a Bachelor of Commerce (B.Comm.) degree from the Sauder School of Business at the University of British Columbia and a Juris Doctor (J.D.) degree from the University of Windsor, and was called to the Bar of Ontario in 1992.
+Mr. Alibhai has been very actively involved in the community and has served in the past as a member of the Board of Directors of several organizations including the Children’s Hospital of Eastern Ontario Foundation, the John Howard Society of Ottawa, FOCUS Humanitarian Assistance Canada and Joan of Arc Academy.
+He has also served as a member of the Dean's Advisory Council of Osgoode Hall Law School and was an instructor of Public Law for the Law Society of Upper Canada's Bar Admission (Lawyer Licensing) program.
 In recognition of his volunteer and community service, Mr. Alibhai has been awarded the Deputy Minister of Justice Humanitarian Excellence Award (2001) and the Queen Elizabeth II Golden Jubilee Medal (2002).
-In 2010, Mr. Alibhai was awarded the Lincoln Alexander Award by the Law Society of Upper Canada which annually recognizes an Ontario lawyer who has who has demonstrated a commitment to the public through community service.
+In 2010, he was awarded the Lincoln Alexander Award by the Law Society of Upper Canada which annually recognizes an Ontario lawyer who has who has demonstrated a commitment to the public and the legal profession through community service.

 June 2008 - September 2015